-The Christian Student Association
+The Christian Student Association (CSA)

-The CSA is an active organization on the Stillman College campus.
-Its purposes are: (1) to unite in Christian fellowship at Stillman; (2) to provide an opportunity for intensive study of the Christian faith and its implementations for every area of life; (3) to challenge students to recognize and commit themselves to their present vocation as students and make their choice of life work in the light of Christian faith; (4) to help students participate intelligently in the life of the Church; (5) to enable students to effectively present the Gospel of Jesus Christ in the life of the campus and the community; and (6) to hold various meetings for worship, study, and work to accomplish these purposes.
+The CSA is an active organization on the Stillman College campus and has the following purposes:

+- 1. unite in Christian fellowship at Stillman; - provide an opportunity for intensive study of the Christian faith and its implementations for every area of life; - challenge students to recognize and commit themselves to their present vocation as students and make their choice of life work in the light of Christian faith; - help students participate intelligently in the life of the Church;

+- enable students to effectively present the Gospel of Jesus Christ in the life of the campus and the community; and - hold various meetings for worship, study, and work to accomplish these purposes.

 The Christian Student Association functions under the supervision of the Dean of Chapel.
-The work of the Association is done through committees.
+The work of CSA is done through committees.